Pioneers Answers 21 Questions

 Pioneers is an inter-denominational, evangelical organization with no denominational affiliation.
 Members come from a variety of traditions.
-In matters not addressed by our Statement of Faith, Pioneers acknowledges differing points of view that are based on the Bible as the supreme authority.
+In matters not addressed by our Statement of Faith, Pioneers acknowledges differing points of view that are based on the Bible as the supreme authority (read about our Bible requirements).
 We also ask that no interpretation or practice undermine the work of the gospel or the unity among those with whom we serve.
 We seek to live, work and relate to one another in a spirit of love and humility.
 See Romans 14, I Corinthians 13 and other passages.

 9. How does the agency connect with churches?
 What role would my church have in my ministry internationally?
 What about churches in the place where I’d serve?

 Each member of Pioneers is sent by a local church.
 The local church is essential in providing accountability, encouragement, and prayer and financial support.
 On the field, though, circumstances may vary.
 Many members are part of national churches or work hand in hand with them.
 In situations where this is not possible, they find fellowship and carry out the functions of church primarily with one another.

 10. How does the agency work with other ministries?
 Which ones?

 Most partnership happens on the local level.
 Teams befriend and work with those from other agencies and coordinate their efforts within the ministry context.
 They may even form a multi-agency team or ministry when appropriate.
 Members may also participate in retreats, conferences, and country-wide or regional partnerships with people from other agencies.

 Questions about Ministry Practices

 11. Does the agency send everyone out with a team?
 To join existing teams?
 Or individually?